kpfleming/jinjanator-plugins/README.md

-The function must return a dictionary, with each key being a format function name (the name which will be used in the `--format` argument to Jinjanator, if needed) and the corresponding value being a Format object containing a reference to the format function itself and an optional list of file suffixes which can be matched to this format during format auto-detection.
+The function must return a dictionary, with each key being a format function name (the name which will be used in the `--format` argument to Jinjanator, if needed) and the corresponding value being a Format object.
+That object contains the name of the format (for use in error messages), a reference to the format parser function, a (possibly empty) list of file suffixes which can be matched to this format during format auto-detection, and a (possibly empty) list of options which the user can provide to modify the parser's behavior.

 Note that the function *must* be named `plugin_formats`; it is the second part of the 'magic' mechanism mentioned above.

-Format functions can accept 'options' to modify their behavior, and should raise the exceptions listed below when needed to inform the user if one of the provided options does not meet the format's requirements.
+Format functions can accept 'options' to modify their behavior, and should raise the exceptions listed below, when needed, to inform the user if one of the provided options does not meet the format's requirements.

-* `FormatOptionUnknownError` should be raised when a provided option name is not valid.
+* `FormatOptionUnknownError` will be raised automatically by the Jinjanator CLI based on the content of the `options` attribute of the `Format` object.

-* `FormatOptionUnsupportedError` should be raised when a provided option is not supported in combination with the other provided options; it should also be raised when options are provided to a format which does not support options.
+* `FormatOptionUnsupportedError` should be raised when a provided option is not supported in combination with the other provided options or with the parsed data.

 * `FormatOptionValueError` should be raised when a provided option has a value that is not valid.